Strong local uniqueness for the vacant set of random interlacements: Introduction

-Corollary~\ref{Cor:C1} addresses a question of \cite{zbMATH07395560} and is of interest for certain constrained variational problems.
-For instance, it implies in combination with Theorem~3~therein as well as the main results of \cite{https://doi.org/10.48550/arxiv.1906.05809,https://doi.org/10.48550/arxiv.2105.12110} that the minimizer(s) for the variational problem describing the cost of having an excessive density $\nu (> 1 - \theta_\infty(u))$ of points in the complement of the infinite cluster of $\mathcal{V}^u$, has a small excess phase in $\nu$ for every $u< u_*$ ruling out the formation of `droplets' secluded from the infinite cluster (see~also Remark~1.3) in \cite{zbMATH07395560}).
+The regularity of $\theta(\cdot)$ asserted in \eqref{eq:C1}, previously only known for $u< \widehat{u}$ (cf.~\eqref{eq:u-hat}), answers a question of \cite{zbMATH07395560} and is relevant for certain constrained variational problems: it implies in combination with \cite[Theorem~3]{zbMATH07395560}~and the main results of \cite{zbMATH07483480,https://doi.org/10.48550/arxiv.2105.12110, MR4650161} that the minimizer(s) for the variational problem associated to the cost of having an excessive density $\nu (> 1 - \theta(u))$ of points in the complement of $\mathcal{C}_\infty^u$, has a \emph{small excess} phase in $\nu$ for every $u < u_*$.
+This phase, now known to be non-trivial for all $u<u_*$ using \eqref{eq:C1}, is characterized by the fact that the formation of `droplets' secluded from the infinite cluster is ruled out; see~\cite[Remark~1.3)]{zbMATH07395560} and the discussion around \cite[(0.12)]{zbMATH07483480} for more on this.

-We now proceed to our second main result, which, taking \eqref{eq:NLF} and \eqref{eq:ri-equal} even further, is concerned with the optimal decay estimates for the truncated two-point function $\tau_u^{{\rm tr}}(x)= \tau_u^{{\rm tr}}(0,x)$ defined in \eqref{eq:tau-RI} at large Euclidean distances $|x|$.
-Addressing this question is particularly challenging in the super-critical regime $u< u_*$, in which the decay crucially hinges on the truncation in the form of the additional disconnection from infinity, giving rise to a non-monotone event (on the contrary note that for $u>u_*$, this condition can be safely ignored).
-In view of \eqref{eq:NLF} and \eqref{eq:ri-equal}, one knows that the decay is at least stretched exponential in $|x|$ when $u<u_*$.
+We now present our second main result, which relies on both Theorem~\ref{T:ri-main} itself, as well as the techniques outlined in \S\ref{subsec:overview}.
+Theorem~\ref{T:ri-2point} below is concerned with the actual decay rate of the truncated two-point function $\tau_u^{{\rm tr}}(x)= \tau_u^{{\rm tr}}(0,x)$ from \eqref{eq:tau-RI} at large Euclidean distances $|x|$.
+This question is particularly challenging in the supercritical regime $u< u_*$, in which the decay crucially hinges on the truncation in the form of the additional disconnection from infinity, giving rise to a non-monotone event (on the contrary, for $u>u_*$ this condition can be safely ignored).